North American inland temperate rainforest: Fauna

 The inland rainforest regions provide habitat for a large number of carnivores, including black bears (Ursus americanus), grizzly bears (Ursus arctos), grey wolf (Canis lupus), cougar (Puma concolor), lynx (Lynx lynx) and wolverine (Gulo gulo).

 The most characteristic animal for these forests is the mountain caribou (Rangifer tarandus), also referred to as woodland caribou, which is currently listed as an endangered species by the U.S. Fish and Wildlife Service.
 The reasons for this endangerment are complex:

-Mountain caribous relies heavily on oceanic hair lichen as main food source during the winter, when ground vegetation is out of reach due to the immense accumulation of snow (2-5m) in the mountainous regions.
+Mountain caribou rely heavily on oceanic hair lichen as main food source during the winter, when ground vegetation is out of reach due to the immense accumulation of snow (2-5m) in the mountainous regions.
 Because of an increase in logging, the old-growth habitat for these lichen species are diminishing.
-Another problem is the increasing temperatures: due to a shift towards warmer climate conditions, the inland rainforest patches became successional habitat for moose (Alces alces), deer (Odocoileus) and elk (Cervus elaphus), which led to an increase in predatory species.
-While the mountain caribou is safe during the winter season due to the altitude that it dwells on, it is highly vulnerable in the summer months, when moose and deer move to higher elevations and attract predators that also prey on the caribous.
+Another problem is the increasing temperatures: due to a shift towards warmer climate conditions, inland rainforest patches have become successional habitat for moose (Alces alces), deer (Odocoileus) and elk (Cervus canadensis), leading to an increase in predatory species.
+Mountain caribou are protected by the high elevation during the winter months.
+During the summer months, when the snow retreats, caribou are highly vulnerable because moose and deer move to higher elevations.
+Moose and deer attract predators that also prey on the caribous.